-- a the employee assaults the employer or any of his or her superiors; - b the employee fails to obey the orders of his or her superiors or does not meet the essential obligations under his or her employment contract; - c if there is proof to suggest that the employee has adopted bad conduct or behaviour, or has committed an act affecting honour or integrity; - d the employee commits an act with the intention to cause material loss to the employer; - e the employee resorts to forgery in order to obtain the job; - f the employee is hired on probation (i.e., the employer dismisses the employee during a contractual probationary period); - g the employee is absent without a valid reason; - the employee unlawfully takes advantage of his or her position with the employer in order to receive personal gains; or - i the employee discloses work-related confidential information or trade secrets (Article 80 Labour Law).
+- a the employee assaults the employer or any of his or her superiors; - b the employee fails to obey the orders of his or her superiors or does not meet the essential obligations under his or her employment contract; - c if there is proof to suggest that the employee has adopted bad conduct or behaviour, or has committed an act affecting honour or integrity;

+- d the employee commits an act with the intention to cause material loss to the employer; - e the employee resorts to forgery in order to obtain the job; - f the employee is dismissed during his or her contractual probationary period; - g the employee is absent without a valid reason for a period of time specified in the Labour Law, so long as a warning is first served; - h the employee unlawfully takes advantage of his or her position with the employer in order to receive personal gains; or - i the employee discloses work-related confidential information or trade secrets (Article 80 LL).

 Irrespective of the way in which the employee is terminated, the employer is required to pay the employee's wages and settle all of the employee's entitlements within one week of the dismissal or termination date.
-If the employee is an expatriate worker, then the employer must also bear the costs of a return ticket to the employee's homeland.
+If the employee is an expatriate worker, then the employer must also bear the costs of a return ticket to the employee's homeland, unless the employee resigns in the absence of a legitimate reason (Article 40.2 LL).